Question: I am required to carry an SR-22 but don't own a vehicle. What should I do? Is there non-owners SR-22 car insurance available?

 Answer: You need to buy a non-owner’s car insurance policy.

-While it may sound odd, you can indeed get car insurance though you don’t actually own a car nor drive a vehicle on a regular basis.
+While it may sound odd, you can indeed get car insurance even if you don’t actually own a car nor drive a vehicle on a regular basis.

 - A person is mandated by the state to obtain a car insurance policy, but that individual doesn't have a car.

-- Someone that doesn't own a car wants car insurance coverage for when he or she occasionally operates non-owned vehicles, such as a rental car.
+- Someone who doesn't own a car wants car insurance coverage for when he or she occasionally operates non-owned vehicles, such as a rental car.